roamn2/Windows-Information-Software/README.txt

 Stuff about your Proccessor (CPU)

-Batch files (.bat files) are used a lot to make troubble on a computer.
+Batch files (.bat files) are used a lot to make trouble on a computer.
 These files are used to make viruses, malware, etc. But this one is not dangerous at all.
 It will not make any changes to your Computer.